When Was Billiards Invented? Exploring the Sport’s Rich History – Blatt Billiards

 The Introduction of Industry

 At the end of the 1700s, with the industrial revolution raging, billiards experienced some dramatic and important changes.
-The cue we know today was developed and refined, the cushions began to be made of more suitable materials, and tables were standardized, making the game more fair, and allowing players to vastly improve their skills.
+The cue we know today was developed and refined, the cushions began to be made of more suitable materials, and tables were standardized.
+These changes made the game more fair, and allowed players to vastly improve their skills.

 The 1800s were the time when billiards really began to take shape as the game we know today, as well as when some of its newer forms came to light.